the1lab/1lab/src/Cat/Displayed/Cartesian/Joint.lagda.md

 - If we view the category of topological spaces as a [[displayed category]], then the jointly cartesian maps are precisely the initial topologies.

 - Jointly cartesian maps in the [[subobject fibration]] of $\Sets$ arise from pulling back a family of subsets $A_{i} \subset Y_{i}$ along maps $u_{i} : X \to Y_{i}$, and then taking their intersection.

+- When $\cB$ is considered as a displayed category over the [[terminal category]], the jointly cartesian families are precisely the [[indexed products]].
+In contrast, the cartesian maps are the invertible maps.

 ## Relating cartesian maps and jointly cartesian families